-Sea turtles are air-breathing reptiles with streamlined bodies and large flippers.
+Sea turtles breathe air, like all reptiles, and have streamlined bodies with large flippers.
 They are well adapted to life in the ocean and inhabit tropical and subtropical ocean waters around the world.
-Of the seven species of sea turtles, six are found in U.S. waters.
-These include the green, hawksbill, Kemp's ridley, leatherback, loggerhead, and olive ridley.
+Of the seven species of sea turtles, six are found in U.S. waters; these include the green, hawksbill, Kemp's ridley, leatherback, loggerhead, and olive ridley.

 Although sea turtles live most of their lives in the ocean, adult females have to return to beaches to lay their eggs.
 They often migrate long distances between feeding areas and nesting beaches.
-The six species of sea turtles in the U.S. are protected under the Endangered Species Act of 1973.
-NOAA National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (USFWS) administer the Endangered Species Act with respect to marine turtles.
-NOAA Fisheries has the lead for the conservation and recovery of sea turtles when turtles are at sea.
-The USFWS has the lead when sea turtles are on nesting beaches.
+The six species of sea turtles in the United States are protected under the Endangered Species Act of 1973.
+NOAA Fisheries and the U.S. Fish and Wildlife Service (USFWS) administer the Endangered Species Act with respect to marine turtles.
+NOAA Fisheries leads conservation and recovery of sea turtles when they are at sea, while the USFWS has the lead when they are on nesting beaches.

-Major threats to sea turtles in the U.S. include, but are not limited to: damage and changes to turtle’s nesting and foraging habitats; accidental capture by fishermen: getting tangled in marine debris; and being hit by boats and ships.
-To decrease the capture of sea turtles in commercial fishing, use of certain kinds of fishing gear (gill nets, long-lines, pound nets, and trawls) that are known to catch large numbers of sea turtles are restricted.
-NOAA Fisheries and the USFWS have developed plans to guide research and management efforts for each sea turtle species to improve their health and long-term survival outlook.
+Sea turtles are under threat from a variety of hazards.
+Major threats in the United States include damage and changes to nesting and foraging habitats, accidental capture during fishing, getting tangled in marine debris, and being hit by boats and ships.
+To reduce harm to sea turtles, NOAA restricts commercial fishers from using certain kinds of fishing gear (gill nets, long-lines, pound nets, and trawls) that are known to catch large numbers of sea turtles as bycatch.
+NOAA Fisheries and the USFWS developed plans to guide research and management to improve the health and long-term survival of each sea turtle species.

 The conservation and recovery of sea turtles requires cooperation and agreements to make sure these migratory animals survive.
 NOAA Fisheries partners with other agencies and groups, and has a national and international programs to help conservation and recovery efforts of sea turtles.

-The education resources in this collection provide educators and students opportunities to explore the biology and adaptations of sea turtles, their position in marine food webs, the human and natural threats to their survival, and the conservation efforts being used to protect them.
-In addition, resources are provided that allow students ways to become involved in improving the sea turtles’ outlook.
-Activities include habitat restoration, turtle interaction etiquette, and tracking sea turtles through real-time radio telemetry data from the ocean.
+The resources in this collection provide educators and students with opportunities to explore the biology and adaptations of sea turtles, their position in marine food webs, the human and natural threats to their survival, and federal conservation efforts.
+In addition, these resources help students become involved in improving the sea turtles long-term survival.
+Activities include habitat restoration, turtle interaction etiquette, and tracking sea turtles through real-time radio telemetry data.